Pork Shoulder

 Health Benefits

-- Excellent source of complete protein containing all essential amino acids for muscle maintenance and repair
+- Excellent source of complete, bioavailable protein supporting muscle maintenance and repair

 Buying Guide